imaknee/imaknee.github.io/_posts/2026-05-20-post-framework-part1.md

 ---
 *To kick off this site, over a series of posts I am going to explain narratively the rationale behind the development of my proposed [neuromorphic computing framework]( https://arxiv.org/abs/2507.17886) and the implications of it.
 I encourage you to read the framework itself for the technical details and results.
 This series will work to build towards a more conversational understanding of neuromorphic computing and how that relates to neuroscience, AI, and computer science in general.*

-##Part 1: What is neuromorphic computing, and why should you care?
+# Part 1: What is neuromorphic computing, and why should you care?

+## The 'What', 'How', 'Who' and 'When' of neuromorphic

 The single biggest weakness of the neuromorphic computing field is that no one outside the field really knows what it is, and most everyone inside the field has their own opinions of what it is, generally centered on what it is they work on.